PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 # 🛸 A Metaverse for collective ownership of cities
 Everyone can own a fraction of the city, and help shape its future.🎖 Fractional ownership unlocks the potential of the world’s most sought after assets: Cities!<br><br>
-🏄🏽‍♂️⛹️‍♂️🚴🏿‍♀️ DDRL Metaverse is specifically constructed to enable a collective of people to jointly start a city from scratch, acquire a fraction in city's revenues, and participate in governance<br><br>
+🏄🏽‍♂️⛹️‍♂️🚴🏿‍♀️ DDRL Metaverse is specifically constructed to enable a collective of people to jointly contribute to the development of a new city from scratch.<br>

 ## 🎖🎖🎖🎖🎖🎖 $DDRL Fractions of an iconic metaverse
 Fractions unlock the value of the network. $DDRL grants holders governance and membership rights, over the metaverse development<br>